 When using custom thresholds, the AI is no longer active, so each issue is reported.

 After resetting everything back to default, are we still picking up noise?
 No more noise!

 The AI is deciding what is an acceptable threshold and it will tell you which alerts need investigating.

 The change was applied after the vertical yellow line.

 Monitoring is no longer about defining rules and thresholds, Dynatrace takes care of it.

-Dynatrace automatically detects processes and services and will observe their behaviour.
+Dynatrace automatically detects processes and services and will observe their behavior.
 It is called baselining.
-When the expected behaviour changes an alert is raised.
+When the expected behavior changes an alert is raised.

 For instance, if a web service has a constant failure rate of 2%, Dynatrace will think that it is normal and take this into consideration.